Thorium/thorium.github.io/FSharpAzure/2-AzureStorage/AzureStorageEng.md

 Azure Table Storage is NoSQL-minded data storage.

-Here is a code sample to use it:
+Here is a code sample to use it (tested on AzureSDK 2.2):

     [lang=fsharp]
     let ``Azure dvd table`` = "Dvd"